Song of Love (1929 film): Plot

 When visiting, she conceals the truth from Buddy, speaking warmly of Tom and encouraging his letters to his father.
 Buddy memorizes Tom's performance route and writes regularly.
 Proud of Anna's rising fame, Buddy shows a Variety clipping of her Palace Theatre debut to his school friends.
 But one boy points out the next-page story—a gossip item announcing the rift between Anna and Tom.
 Shocked, Buddy decides to bring his parents back together.

 Buddy runs away and finds Tom in a nearby town.
 He pleads with his father to leave Maisie and return to Anna.
 Tom, weary of Maisie's clinging and realizing his mistake, doesn't need much convincing.
 After a bitter farewell to Maisie, Tom agrees to go with Buddy to New York.

 Father and son attend Anna's Palace engagement.
 They sit in the audience, quietly watching her triumph.
 Anna pours her soul into her songs.
 Then, when she begins “Take Everything But You,” Buddy instinctively runs to the stage box and joins in, just as in the old days.
 The audience roars with delight, and Anna, overwhelmed, sees Tom smiling at her from the crowd.

-The curtain falls on thunderous applause—The Three Gibsons are reunited, their family whole again, and their act booked solid across the “big time.”
+The curtain falls as The Three Gibsons are reunited, their family whole again, and their act booked solid across the “big time.”